vernvriereen/psyche/psyche-book/src/development/running-onchain.md

 # Running Psyche on-chain

-To build the Solana programs, install all required Solana tools (see [the setup](./setup.md) if you're not using Nix).
+To build the Solana programs, you'll need a handful of Solana tools installed.
+See [the setup](./setup.md) if you're not using Nix.

 To start, you'll need to create a Solana wallet to fund your transactions.